ktaylor63/southeast/site/content/wildlife/mammals/louisiana-black-bear.md

 * [Tensas River National Wildlife Refuge\*](http://www.fws.gov/refuge/tensas_river/)
 * [Theodore Roosevelt National Wildlife Refuges Complex](http://www.fws.gov/refuge/Panther_Swamp/About_the_Complex.html)

-\*\*Bayou Teche National Wildlife Refuge is the only refuge whose primary mission is to preserve and manage habitat for the threatened Louisiana black bear.
+Bayou Teche National Wildlife Refuge is the only refuge whose primary mission is to preserve and manage habitat for the threatened Louisiana black bear.

-\*Tensas River National Wildlife Refuge is managed in consideration of Louisiana black bear needs and is a core area for the bear population.
+Tensas River National Wildlife Refuge is managed in consideration of Louisiana black bear needs and is a core area for the bear population.
 The State of Louisiana’s Big Lake Wildlife Management Area (WMA) is adjacent to the refuge and contributes crucial bear habitat.

-## Efforts Contributing to Conservation
+## Efforts contributing to conservation

 {{< figure class="photo-center" src="/images/pages/louisiana-black-bear-cubs-service-employee.jpg" alt="A Service biologist holding four tiny Louisiana black bear cubs." caption="A Service biologist holds black bear cubs.
 Credit: USFWS." >}}